 An Active Researcher in the Field

-Dr. Wood, Ph.D., is a full professor at Scripps College in the Department of Psychology and actively publishes research in the areas of financial elder abuse and fraud.
-Research funding has included the National Institute on Aging, National Science Foundation, the National Institute on Justice and the Borchard Foundation for Law and Aging.
+Dr. Wood, Ph.D., is a full professor at Scripps College in the Department of Psychology and actively publishes research in the areas of financial elder/senior abuse and fraud.
+Research funding has included the National Institute on Aging, National Science Foundation, the National Institute of Justice and the Borchard Foundation for Law and Aging.

 Importance of Numeracy as a Risk Factor for Elder Financial Exploitation in a Community Sample